 Whichever way you look at it, lockdowns are not the only way to avoid overwhelming the NHS.
 But even if they were, it still doesn’t justify them.
 I don’t buy into this mindset that we must ‘protect’ the NHS at any cost.
 As people are now daring to point out, the government’s messaging is backwards: The NHS is there to protect the people – not the other way round.
 Destroying the economy, causing more deaths down the line, and – most importantly – undermining personal liberty is too high a price to pay.

 I understand that the NHS is sacred to some people – just like freedom is sacred to me – but it cannot be an absolute value.
-For some, exceeding NHS capacity by even 1% is unthinkable.
+For some, exceeding NHS capacity by even 1% is unthinkable (even though this already happened as recently as 2018).
 These people will happily let government impoverish them and take their liberty if they’re told it’s to protect the health service.
 It’s as though the mere mention of ‘NHS’ casts a spell over these people’s minds such that they will accept any policy – regardless of the evidence.

-We are setting a dangerous precedent with these restrictions that fundamentally inverts our conception of government.
+But we’re setting a dangerous precedent with these restrictions that fundamentally inverts our conception of government.
 Instead of the people giving government certain rights, we are normalising and reinforcing the mentality that government is sovereign and that all rights come from government.
 People talk of government ‘allowing’ us certain freedoms – as though those freedoms are government’s to give.
+It’s default authoritarianism.

-I accept that it is justifiable to restrict liberty in some extreme cases, but Covid-19 is not one of them.
+I accept that it’s justifiable to restrict liberty in some extreme cases, but Covid-19 is not one of them.
 Not even nearly.
 Again, all the most recent data suggests the lethality of Covid-19 is in roughly the same ballpark as flu.
-It astonishes me how people can cheer on unprecedented authoritarian measures – measures enforced by increasingly violent police, by the way – that crush our most basic freedoms for such a minor threat.
+It worries me how people are cheering on these unprecedented authoritarian measures – measures enforced by increasingly violent police, by the way – for such a minor threat.